Division No. 6, Manitoba

-Division No. 6 (Virden) is a census division located within the Westman Region of south west Manitoba, located in the unceded territory of the Dakota people in Treaty 2.
+Division No. 6 (Virden) is a census division located within the Westman Region of south west Manitoba, Canada.
 Unlike in some other provinces, census divisions do not reflect the organization of local government in Manitoba.
 These areas exist solely for the purposes of statistical analysis and presentation; they have no government of their own.

 Note that the Dakota have never signed a treaty in Canada.
 The major service centre for the area is the Town of Virden.
 The area population as of 2001 was 10,110.
 The economy of the area is mixed farming, livestock and crude oil production.
 Also included in the division are the Canupawakpa Dakota First Nation and the Sioux Valley First Nation.